muratkilic1978/html-and-css-crash-exercise/README.md

 # HTML and CSS Crash Exercise

-This is a simple website that needs a careful HTML and CSS review.
+This simple website needs help from a webdesigner that has insight in the following areas HTML and CSS.
 There are a number of HTML and CSS errors that need to be fixed.
+For further help to accomplish this exercise I've created a quick introduction to important HTML and CSS topics that can help you to solve this exercise.

 ## Instructions
 1. Download this repository